skylight-hq/skylight.digital/_projects/us_navy_protosketching.md

 {% endcapture %}

 {% capture solution %}
-Using a technique that we pioneered, called "<a href="https://18f.gsa.gov/2015/01/06/protosketch/">protosketching</a>," we broke the afternoon into three sprints of one hour each.
+Using a technique that we pioneered, called "[protosketching](https://18f.gsa.gov/2015/01/06/protosketch/)," we broke the afternoon into three sprints of one hour each.
 In this space of time, we were able to quickly write user stories that were acted upon by our programmers in the protosketching session to complete a functional mock-up in three hours.
 This allowed the